Belemz1/My-Third-Excel-data-analysis-project/README.md

 - The total revenue generated from the sales of ‘Montana’ in Canada
 - In which Country, Segment and Month was the highest unit of goods sold?
 - What is the total profit made in December?
+To put to test most advanced calculation used in analysing large data

 # Procedure
 To get this values extracted from the large data set, the following advanced calculations will be employed.
 They include **VLOOKUP**,**SUMIF**, **SUMIFS** and **AVERAGEIF**